cidacslab/CIDACS-Zika_Classification/README.md

 ## Input data

-we use the Brazilian electronic records {RESP (Public Health Event Record)](http://www.resp.saude.gov.br) linked with [SINASC (Live Birth Information System)](sinasc.saude.gov.br).
+we use the Brazilian electronic records [RESP (Public Health Event Record)](http://www.resp.saude.gov.br) linked with [SINASC (Live Birth Information System)](sinasc.saude.gov.br).
 We use results obtained by the classification performed by a group of specialists described in the article [2] for training.

+Data from cranial circonferencing standards according to gender and week of development was obtained in [InterGrowth standards](https://intergrowth21.tghn.org)

 ## Files

-To perform the study of time series analyses we collected the confirmed and discarded reported cases of each arbovirus per epidemiological week in Brazil, from 2015 to 2017.
+ * circumference.csv : Data from cranial circonferencing standards.
+ *

 ## References
 [1] Classification algorithm of Congenital Zika Syndrome: characterizations, diagnosis and validation. (submited to Scientific Reports)

-[2]
+[2] França, Giovanny VA, et al. "Congenital Zika virus syndrome in Brazil: a case series of the first 1501 livebirths with complete investigation."
+The lancet 388.10047 (2016): 891-897.